-Australian Reptiles for Primary School - Reptile Encounters
+Australian Reptile Education - Primary School | Reptile Encounters

-Australian Reptiles for Primary School
+Australian Reptile Education - Primary School

 Ever been up close with a snake?
 Turtle?
 Shingleback lizard?
 Whether it’s the first or millionth time, our reptile buddies will engage students with their amazing features and personalities, learning all about the weird and wonderful characteristics of Australian reptiles.
 If you’re unsure about which incursion to book, and we haven’t been to see you before, this is the perfect place to start.